Textbooks

 Participation and Preparation

-While students can work individually or in pairs (i.e., a team) for the group work, a maximum of 14 teams can be formed in this term due to the capacity.
-At the beginning of the term, students will be given time to find a partner.
+While students can work individually or in pairs (i.e., a team) for the group work, ideally, 14 teams should be formed due to the capacity and class seminar slots.
+At the beginning of the term, students will be given time to find a teammate and submit their teaming preferences.
 Students who propose to work individually may not always be satisfied.
 The expectation for working individually or in pairs remains the same.

-No grade is assigned for this sub-component.
-After finalizing a team, register your team (even though just yourself) using the Team Information form (link will be shared on MS Teams).
+No grade is assigned for this sub-component, but all students must be in teams to continue the course.
+After finalizing a team, register your team (even though just yourself) using the Teaming Information form (link will be shared on MS Teams).

 Ethic Training